How to Negotiate Salary With Zero Experience (2026)

 The PREP Method for Skills Translation

-Use this framework to transform academic and project experience into compelling professional qualifications:
+Use this framework to transform academic and project experience into strong professional qualifications:

 Academic and Project-Based Achievements